 Asbestos at New York Job Sites

 There are close to 400 work sites in New York that have been documented to have dangerous amounts of asbestos or past exposures.
-These sites include a wide range of types of buildings and jobs and include shipyards, breweries, school buildings, plants, office buildings, and hospitals.
+These sites include a wide range of types of buildings and jobs and include shipyards, breweries, school buildings, industrial and manufacturing plants, office buildings, and hospitals.
 These work sites are located all across the state in various cities:

 Shipyards and Docks